MitaWinata/monorepo_independent_releases/model/b/README.md

 # Model

-This python project will run model a
+This python project will run model a.

 ## Build